10up/action-repo-automator/README.md

 ## Changelog

-A complete listing of all notable changes to PR Helper - GitHub Action are documented in [CHANGELOG.md](https://github.com/10up/action-pr-automator/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to PR Automator - GitHub Action are documented in [CHANGELOG.md](https://github.com/10up/action-pr-automator/blob/develop/CHANGELOG.md).

 ## Contributing